rkalescky/documentation/development_tools/makefiles.rst

 Note that to the right of the colon in our explicit rule we have now listed the header file, ``head.h``.
-Also notice that within the explicit rule, we now use the ``$<`` instead of the ``$^``, this is because we want the compilation line to be, e.g.
+Also notice that within the explicit rule, we now use the ``$<`` instead of the ``$^``, this is because we want the compilation line to be, e.g.,

 .. code:: bash